eokristjans/vef2/h1/README.md

 ### Users

 * `/users`
-  * `GET` returns a list of users, only if the user that performs the request is an admin.
+  * `GET` returns a list of up to 10 users, only if the user that performs the request is an admin.
+Uses pagination to return more users.
 * `/users/:id`
   * `GET` returns a user, only if the user that performs the request is an admin.
   * `PATCH` changes whether the user is an admin or not, only if the user that performs the request is an admin and is not changing themself.